sjclemmy/noonan-site/readme.md

 ## git workflow

-* Clone the repository using SourceTree.
+* Clone the repository using ~~SourceTree~~ the github desktop app.
 Once you have a local clone of the repository follow a strict workflow:
 * Before you start working make sure you do not have any unstaged or uncommited files.
 * Create a new Branch to work on.
 * Once you are happy stage all your files and then commit all your files.